• Recipes

 Black Cocoa Frosting

-• 113 grams (1 cup) unsalted butter room temperature (NOT SOFT)
+• 227 grams unsalted butter, room temperature (NOT SOFT)

 • tiny pinch of fine sea salt

-• 2 tsp vanilla bean paste or vanilla beans from 1/2 pod or extract
+• 2 tsp vanilla bean paste, or vanilla extract

 Black Cocoa Frosting

-360 grams (2 cups) powdered sugar, 40 grams (1/2 cup) black cocoa powder, tiny pinch of fine sea salt, 2 tsp vanilla bean paste
+360 grams powdered sugar, 40 grams black cocoa powder, tiny pinch of fine sea salt, 2 tsp vanilla bean paste or vanilla extract

-• Stream in the heavy whipping cream SLOWLY with the mixer on low speed or in 4-5 increments, stopping to scrape the edge of the bowl each time so it all gets mixed in.
+3. Stream in half of the heavy whipping cream SLOWLY with the mixer on low speed or in 4-5 increments, stopping to scrape the edge of the bowl each time so it all gets mixed in.
+Check the consistency/texture you're looking for (this can depend on the temperature/weather/humidity, etc.) and add more cream if you want it softer.

 Notes